Nub Tshonapata Trek in Haa

 INSURANCE FOR THE TREKKING

-Excursion to Himalayas also advises all its clients that if possible have comprehensive Travel Insurance that will cover your Trekking in Bhutan so that in case of any mishap, you can be taken care of immediately and airlifted if the need arises.
+Excursion to the Himalayas also advises all its clients that if possible have comprehensive Travel Insurance that will cover their Trekking in Bhutan so that in case of any mishap, they can be taken care of immediately and airlifted if the need arises—more Trekking Options at Bhutan Trekking Tour.